Why Is Google Asking for Captcha When You Use a VPN?

 What’s more, we provide access to high-speed servers and unlimited bandwidth.
 So, even if you do happen to come across one or two Google CAPTCHA forms, you’ll be able to solve them in seconds.

-Don’t worry – you won’t need to give out any credit card details.
-And once you become a CactusVPN user, we’ll still have your back with our 30-day money-back guarantee if any problems arise.
+Once you become a CactusVPN subscriber, we’ll still have your back with our 30-day money-back guarantee if any problems arise.

 The VPN CAPTCHA Problem – Conclusion

 When you use a VPN, Google CAPTCHA forms might pop up sometimes when you perform online searches.
 That’s usually the case when you use a VPN with shared IP addresses since Google thinks that multiple search requests are coming from your device.